 Prior to his current roles he was CEO of Invensys from 2001 to 2005, Group Chief Executive of Blue Circle Industries and Director of Corporate and Commercial at Premier Oil.
 He joined British Petroleum in 1978 and was there for 17 years, becoming the President of BP Venezuela.

 Rick was born in 1956, and educated at The Queen’s College, Oxford and Massachusetts Institute of Technology.
 He is married with two children.

 Robin Woodhead (Deputy Chairman)

-Mr Robin Woodhead is Chairman of Sotheby’s International, and Executive Vice President, Sotheby’s.
-Robin Woodhead's interests in the arts extend across ballet, music and the visual arts.
+Mr Robin Woodhead is Chairman of Sotheby’s International.
+Robin Woodhead’s interests in the arts extends across ballet, music and visual arts.
 He has served as Chairman of Rambert Dance Company and of Music Research Institute.
 He was Founding Director of the Whitechapel Art Gallery Foundation and Treasurer of the Contemporary Art Society and is currently Chairman of the Hofesh Shechter Company.

 Before joining Sotheby's in 1998 he was Chief Executive of the London Commodity Exchange, having previously been Chairman and Chief Executive of National Investment Group plc and Chairman of International Petroleum Exchange Ltd.

 Nihal has written about music for a number of publications including Asiana, Eastern Eye, The Face, Mixmag, Hip Hop Connection and the Observer.
 As well as DJing at his own clubnight 'Bombay Bronx', which led to him releasing two top 10 'Bombay Bronx' compilation albums in India, Nihal has DJed at the Isle of Wight Festival, Glastonbury and Bestival in the UK, and all around the world from Bangladesh to Zimbabwe.